 People who text or even talk on the phone while driving suffer from "Inattention blindness" where something as obvious as a gorilla walking across the street is not seen because your mind is so pre occupied with your phone.
 Source: Dr. David Strayer, University of Utah

 Drivers talking on phones, hand-held or hands-free, miss seeing up 20 50% of what is around them like: other drivers, pedestrians, bicyclists.
-Source: National Safety Council 2019
+At 25mph, you can travel the length of more than one football field in 10 seconds.
+Source: National Safety Council 2019 & 2020

 "My job depends on me using my cell phone" - Car crashes are the #1 cause of workplace deaths with distracted driving as a leading factor in road fatalities.
 Fortunately, more employers are recognizing this hazardous expectation of always being connected and they are doing something about it.
 Dozens of Fortune 500 companies have adopted cell phone policies, banning the use of phones while driving.
 By eliminating this deadly distraction, employers are keeping their workforce safer.
 Source: National Safety Council 2019